TL;DR

 - For the Business: The premiums are typically treated as an allowable business expense, reducing the company's corporation tax bill.

 - For the Director: It's not usually treated as a P11D benefit-in-kind, meaning no extra income tax to pay.
-The payout is made to the company, which then distributes it to you via PAYE, ensuring National Insurance contributions continue.
+The claim payment is made to the company, which then distributes it to you via PAYE, ensuring National Insurance contributions continue.

 It's a highly tax-efficient way to secure your personal income while providing a legitimate business benefit.